timarney/redux-trackjs-logger/README.md

 #Adding to your app
 At some point I'll likley drop this on NPM but for now see https://gist.github.com/timarney/c9d5ffc5708c355bc0a97775b1506219

-#Direct Integration with Dev Tools
-Integration with the Dev Tools is on it's way.
-See https://twitter.com/mdiordiev/status/766286593166548992 and this branch https://github.com/timarney/redux-trackjs-logger/tree/remote-dev-tools

 <hr>
 *Sample Error Message*